anthonywray/lifetime-consequences-child-health/README.md

 ## Tables and figures

-The `.tex` or `.png` files containing the tables and figures can be found in `/output`.
+The `.tex` or `.eps` files containing the tables and figures can be found in `/output`.

 ## Data citations